 We maintain a 401(k) retirement savings plan for the benefit of our employees, including our named executive officers, who satisfy certain eligibility requirements.
 Our 401(k) plan provides eligible employees with an opportunity to save for retirement on a tax-advantaged basis.
 Under our 401(k) plan, eligible employees may elect to defer a portion of their compensation, within the limits prescribed by the Code and the applicable limits under the 401(k) plan, on a pre-tax or after-tax (Roth) basis, through contributions to the 401(k) plan.
 All of a participant's contributions into the 401(k) plan are 100% vested when contributed.
 The 401(k) plan is intended to qualify under Sections 401(a) and 501(a) of the Code.
-As a tax-qualified retirement plan, pre-tax contributions to the 401(k) plan and earnings on those pre-tax contributions are not taxable to the employees until distributed from the 401(k) plan, and earnings on Roth contributions are not taxable when distributed from the 401(k) plan.
+As a tax-qualified retirement plan, pre-tax contributions to the 401(k) plan and earnings on those pre-tax contributions are not taxable to the employees until distributed from the 401(k) plan.
 We are permitted to make discretionary matching contributions under our 401(k) plan.